chuckderosier/Jukebox/README.md

 Link to LucidChart: https://www.lucidchart.com/documents/edit/9cbf8ae9-0f0c-40f8-8e1f-b443682a396c/0 Link to Heroku: https://dashboard.heroku.com/apps/chucks-jukebox

-Tech used: HTML, CSS, Javascript, Express, MongoDB
+Tech used: HTML, CSS, Javascript, Node.js, Express, MongoDB, mongoose, handlebars

 Reach:
 When user selects genre the artists of that genre will populate the grid and a button will appear to add artist.